MichaelLangbein/tdl2/backend/data/wiki/programming/git.md

     - if *lbl* is the name of a commit,
         - make workdir == commit
         - move HEAD to commit
+    - if *lbl* is a file name,
+        - undo changes in file and reset it to state in HEAD.

 - `merge`:
     - splices in commits by time of commit